 What we saw in the real world was that, while robotically assisted surgery could deliver dramatic benefits in countless procedures, for millions around the world this kind of minimal access surgery is simply not accessible.

 To realise a genuine robotic revolution in surgery, a very different kind of robotic system would be required.
-Compact, manoeuvrable and versatile, it had to be cost-effective for hospitals to run and effortless for surgeons and surgical teams to work with.
+Compact, manoeuvrable and versatile, it had to be cost-effective for hospitals to run and easy for surgeons and surgical teams to work with.

-This realisation is what led us to form CMR in January 2014 and guided the creation of the Versius surgical robotic system.
+This realisation is what led us to form CMR Surgical in January 2014 and guided the creation of the Versius surgical robotic system.

 Our founders – Martin Frost, Luke Hares, Keith Marshall, Paul Roberts and Mark Slack – brought with them global experience across the diverse disciplines of surgery, medical device development, start-ups and commercialisation.
 In Cambridge, Europe’s largest technology cluster, we found a ready pool of talent capable of tackling the clinical, commercial and technical challenges before us.